 The coffin is placed in the cremator, where high temperatures ensure that after several hours, the body is consumed by heat or evaporation.
 The remaining bone fragments are known as cremated remains.
 The cremated remains are then carefully removed from the cremator and transferred to the cooling tray, after which they are processed into fine particles and are placed in a temporary container provided by the crematorium.

-Wollongong City Funerals can arrange to place the ashes into an urn of your choice.
+Mountain View Crematoria can arrange to place the ashes into an urn of your choice or placed into one of the many memorial gardens in the region.
 Throughout the whole process, a carefully controlled labelling system ensures correct identification.

 Is everything burnt in a cremation?

 Virtually everything is burnt in a cremation.
 There are some exceptions, such as metal fittings on the coffin or any other fittings which may be bad for the environment.
+For this reason, we may advice you to not place certain items in the coffin with your loved one prior to cremation taking place.
 You’ll also find that the nameplate is removed, but this is for identification purposes rather than sentimental reasons.
-In fact, it is only destroyed once the ashes have been packaged and labelled.
 It’s just one of the ways authorities take care to make sure that the ashes are correctly identified and find their way to the deceased’s family.